 Louis C.K.
 (Max), Eric Stonestreet (Duke), Kevin Hart (Snowball), Jenny Slate (Gidget), Albert Brooks (Tiberius), Lake Bell (Chloe), Ellie Kemper (Katie), Dana Carvey (Pops), Hannibal Buress (Buddy), Bobby Moynihan (Mel), Chris Renaud (Norman), Steve Coogan (Ozone/Reginald), Michael Beattie (Tattoo)

 Illumination Entertainment made an impressive debut with the charming and delightful Despicable Me (2010).
 This announced them as a major new player on the animation scene.
 Disappointingly thereafter they slipped into just doing the same thing that every other animation studio is doing, turning out a string of films that milked Despicable Me and the Minions for everything they could with Despicable Me 2 (2013), Minions (2015) and Despicable Me 3 (2017).
-The rest of the time they delivered weaker formulaic efforts such as Hop (2011), a mix of live-action and animation, the Dr Seuss adaptation The Lorax (2012) and the subsequent Sing (2016) and The Grinch (2018).
+The rest of the time they delivered formulaic efforts such as Hop (2011), a mix of live-action and animation, and the Dr Seuss adaptation The Lorax (2012).
+Subsequent to this they made the modest Sing (2016) and another Dr Seuss adaptation The Grinch (2018).
 It is for this reason that I failed to find the enthusiasm to see The Secret Life of Pets in theatres and waited until a copy became available.
-Certainly, The Secret Life of Pets has become Illumination’s third highest grossing film and their biggest grossing original, non-sequel film.
-Inevitably, a sequel has already been announced for 2018.
+Certainly, The Secret Life of Pets became Illumination’s third highest grossing film and their biggest grossing original, non-sequel film.